bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 214.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image214.webp){width="4.0in" height="2.2559831583552055in"}

-It\'s very common when you\'re first getting started with bootstrap, or even once you\'re a bit of a pro, to start with a template that\'s already been created.
-If you go to bootstrap and you\'re following along in the examples they have some example code there for you.
+It&apos;s very common when you&apos;re first getting started with bootstrap, or even once you&apos;re a bit of a pro, to start with a template that&apos;s already been created.
+If you go to bootstrap and you&apos;re following along in the examples they have some example code there for you.

-On CodePen I\'ve included another example code, that\'s just modified a little bit from the getbootstrap.com and I\'ve put it in my Code Academy Responsive Design Bootstrap Template.
+On CodePen I&apos;ve included another example code, that&apos;s just modified a little bit from the getbootstrap.com and I&apos;ve put it in my Code Academy Responsive Design Bootstrap Template.
 In my template, I did not go in and link to bootstrap using the settings.
 Instead, I wanted to show you this code both with and without the links because that way if you write